temporalio/documentation/docs/go/how-to-set-clientoptions-in-go.md

 ### Interceptors

-Grpc interceptors which will be applied to every RPC call performed by this connection.
-By default, an interceptor will be included which automatically retries retryable errors.
-If you do not wish to perform automatic retries, set this to an empty list (or a list with your own interceptors).
+gRPC interceptors that are applied to every RPC call performed by this connection.
+By default, an interceptor is included; it automatically retries retryable errors.
+If you do not want to perform automatic retries, set this to an empty list (or a list with your own interceptors).